We put fun and inclusion back into the lives of people with physical disabilities by helping them to play video games.

 Everyone's abilities are different.
 So we visit people to find out what they want to play, and exactly what they need to play it.
 We'll then match, modify or create equipment to lend to them, and give support so they can get the best out of it.

 From modified gaming controllers to eye-control systems, every system we recommend or loan is personalised.
-Sometimes that might mean adding voice control or a chin joystick.
-Or we might get the drill and the soldering iron to adapt the button positions on a controller.
+Sometimes that might mean using voice control, accessibility switches or a chin joystick.
+Or we might physically customise a controller.
 There are hundreds of solutions in countless combinations, and it’s our job to find the right one.

 How you can help us